Updated November 20th, 2022 by Travel the Greek Way

 Blue Fish

 Set on a small beautiful Vouliagmeni bay, and with direct access to the sea, it is an amazing spot to have your meal.
-Try their sea bream, fried prawns, and shrimp tempura.
+Some of my favorite dishes are: fried prawns, shrimp tempura, crispy skin sea bream and cacio e pepe di mare tagliatelle.

 Location: Poseidonos Ave.
 4, Vouliagmeni 16671 Greece